Officials: 14 indicted in LI, NYC heroin ring

 Jackson supplied the drug to two Elmont men, Hamilton Croft and Roger Liburd, who would resell it to customers in Hicksville, Levittown and Long Beach, officials said.

-Croft, a known Bloods gang member, was arrested in February for a shooting that happened in July 2011 in which the victim was left a quadriplegic, officials said.
-The victim died of his injuries nearly five years later.
+Croft, a known Bloods gang member, was arrested in February and charged in a July 2011 shooting that left the victim a quadriplegic, officials said.
+The victim died of his injuries nearly five years later, authorities said.

 Croft was charged with murder in the second degree, as well as and criminal sale of a controlled substance in the third degree for his drug sales on Nassau County, officials said.